axelerant/engg-handbook/content/docs/behaviors/initiatives.md

 ---
-title: We step up and speak up
+title: Step up and speak up
 weight: 2
 description: When we take ownership of a system, we choose to do our best with it.
 Remaining quiet when we see a problem is not something we do.
 We actively seek the hardest problems that are worth solving and we speak up when we see something that affects our system.
 ---